-Voluntary work: Having used Reinvention Photography on herself to recover from illness and to fight bias in the workspace, Liza offers pro bono inspirational speeches for cancer survivors to help them recover self-esteem and reintegrate their social and professional lives (read more here).
-A skillful photographer specializing in headshots, portraiture, and fashion, Liza also shoots free portfolios for students of design and young models.
+Voluntary work: Having used Reinvention Photography on herself to recover from illness and to fight bias in the workplace, Liza offers pro bono inspirational speeches for cancer survivors to help them recover self-esteem and reintegrate their social and professional lives (read more).
+A skillful photographer specializing in headshots, portraiture, and fashion, Liza also shoots portfolios for students of design and young models.

 Liza’s book, You Beyond the Mirror, on the power of Reinvention Photography, will be released in 2019.